Bridget of York: Nunnery

 Dartford Priory as the monastic life of the princess was not chosen by chance.
 The monastery was founded by Edward III and developed under his grandson Richard II, and for some time was used by members of the nobility from all over England for both teaching and religious life.
 The monastery several times passed from one monastic order to another –Dominicans and Augustinians; during Bridget' stay in the monastery Dartford belonged to the Augustinian Order.
 The nuns were dedicated to a contemplative life, meaning that they spent their time in prayer and spiritual recreation, such as devotional reading; indeed, when in 1495 Cecily Neville, Duchess of York (Bridget's grandmother and godmother) made her will, she left three books to the princess: two were lives of holy women, St Catherine of Siena and Hilda of Whitby, and the third was a popular compendium of saints lives, the Legenda Aurea or Golden Legend, undoubtedly in the form of a translation.

-The monastery was closed, and with the exception of the funeral of her mother, there is no evidence that Bridget ever left Dartford Priory.
+The monastery was closed, and with the exception of the funerals of her mother and sister, there is no evidence that Bridget ever left Dartford Priory.
 Modern records of Bridget about her are extremely short and few.
 Thomas More wrote: "Bridget represented the same virtue as the one whose name she bore, professing and observing the canons of religious life in Dartford".
-Throughout her life, Bridget maintained a regular correspondence with her sister, the queen, who paid for her sister's petty expenses and maintenance in the amount of 20 marks.
+Throughout her life, Bridget maintained a regular correspondence with her sister, the queen, who paid for her sister's petty expenses and maintenance in the amount of 20 marks.Agnes of Eltham, an orphan and ward at Dartford Priory, was allegedly Bridget's illegitimate daughter, and for this reason was financially supported by the queen until her death in 1507.
 From time to time, Bridget received additional payments from her sister the queen, although undisputed evidence of these survives only for the last year of the queen's life: for example, on 6 July 1502, the queen sent by messenger to the prioress of Dartford £3 6s 8d a quarter (that is, a total of twenty marks per year) to cover Bridget's expenses and the same amount to herself; it seems likely, however, that this was an arrangement of long standing.
 The last payment from the queen to Bridget was made a few months before Elizabeth's death in 1503.
 On 24 September 1502, Bridget received a letter from her sister from Windsor, in which the queen inquired about her sister's health and asked her to pray for her.